lvillasen/RedPitaya-Generate-Acquire-App/README.md

 # RedPitaya Generate Acquire App
-Web app to control the Red Pitaya board using Node.js which is a back-end JavaScript runtime environment to control the DACs with Arbitrary Signal Generation and the ADCs in single edge trigger mode.
+Web app to control the Red Pitaya board using Node.js which is a back-end JavaScript runtime environment to generate arbitrary signals with the fast DACs and acquire signals with the fast ADCs.

 ## Requisites